 Data about where species have been observed are collected and stored by many different providers.
 You can either go out in the field and collect this data yourself, or use data previously collected by others.
 Data collections can come from museum records, large research surveys, or citizen science initiatives such as annual bird counts.
-There are an increasing number of resources online where such data is collated, and where you can visualise or download an occurrence dataset of a particular species.
-In Australia for example, there is the Atlas of Living Australia (ALA), which has over 10,000 dataset with occurrence records for more than 100,000 species.
+There are an increasing number of resources online where such data is collated, and where you can or download an occurrence dataset of a particular species.
+In Australia for example, there is the Atlas of Living Australia (ALA), which has over 10,000 datasets with occurrence records for more than 100,000 species.
 At a global level, the Global Biodiversity Information Facility (GBIF), is a valuable resource with free and open access to occurrence records of more than 1.5 million species.
-You can get marine data form the Observation Biodiversity Information System (OBIS), which has data for over 150,000 species.
+You can get marine data form the Observation Biodiversity Information System (OBIS), data for over 150,000 species.
 If the project you are working on is more focused on a particular taxa or group of species, there are a variety of resources such as: the Australian Data Discovery Portal of the Terrestrial Ecosystem Research Network (TERN), Track, which has data about Australian fish distributions, NatureServe Explorer with information about >70,000 plants, animals, and ecosystems of the United States and Canada, or the Catalogue of Life.

 Checking your species data

-Please be aware that the outcome of a model is only as good as the data you put into it, or as they say: "Garbage in, Garbage out" and therefore checking your species data before you built your model is recommended.
+Please be aware that the outcome of a model is only as good as the data you put into it, or as they say: "Garbage in, Garbage out" and therefore checking your species data before you build your model is recommended.
 A few things to check in your data: